DrCpp/DrMock/docs/samples/mock.md

     .times(1)
     .return(true);
 ```
-pushes a new `Behavior` onto the `BehaviorStack`, then configures that
+pushes a new `Behavior` onto the `BehaviorQueue`, then configures that
 `Behavior` to expect the input `("foo", 2)`, to persists for exactly one
 production, and to produce `true`.